 Christie Frick’s take on President Biden’s plan to address the opioid epidemic in his 2022 State of the Union address

 What is President Biden’s plan to address the opioid epidemic?
 How will his approach affect practitioners and treatment providers?
 How can state and local leadership support our nation’s fight against this issue?
-Find these answers and more in this interview with Christie Frick, director of prescription monitoring product strategy for NIC, a subsidiary of Tyler Technologies.
+Find these answers and more in this interview with Christie Frick, director of prescription monitoring product strategy for Tyler, a subsidiary of Tyler Technologies.

 Frick has more than 10 years experience in retail pharmacy, and in 1999, she joined the South Carolina Department of Health and Environmental Control’s Bureau of Drug Control.
 Fourteen years later, Frick became the director of the South Carolina Prescription Monitoring Program, serving as a member of the NAMSDL PMP Resource Group, on the National Association of Boards of Pharmacy PMP Interconnect Steering Committee, and on the National Association of State Controlled Substance Authorities’ Executive Committee.
-In May 2021, Frick joined NIC, now part of Tyler, as director of prescription monitoring product strategy.
+In May 2021, Frick joined Tyler, as director of prescription monitoring product strategy.

 As a pharmacist with a background in prescription drug monitoring, what was your reaction to President Biden’s discussion of the opioid epidemic in his State of the Union address?

 As a pharmacist who spent many years in the controlled substance arena, I was particularly interested in his comments on this issue.
 President Biden did not disappoint when he acknowledged that the opioid epidemic is still a very real and present danger to American lives.
 In fact, as a top priority in his unity agenda for our nation, beating the opioid epidemic should get the attention that it needs to bring change in our great nation.